Our Leadership

 Lauren is a public health educator and advocate, with a focus on healthcare and resource accessibility.
 She has implemented programs serving LGBTQIA+ youth in rural Virginia, teens at high risk of pregnancy, and people who are incarcerated and living with HIV.

-Lauren has personal and family experience with invisible disabilities, chronic illness, neurodiversity, and LGBTQIA+ identity, and is committed to creating spaces of belonging and inclusion.
+Lauren has personal and family experience with invisible disabilities, chronic illness, neurodivergence, and LGBTQIA+ identity, and is committed to creating spaces of belonging and inclusion.
 She is thrilled to serve as Programs Manager with Project Sleep, where she leverages her diverse personal and professional experience (and love of spreadsheets) to coordinate advocacy and awareness initiatives with the sleep community.
 In her spare time, she enjoys hiking in the Blue Ridge mountains, reading too many books at a time, and trying to keep up with her teenaged kiddo and large extended family.
 She lives in Virginia.

 Rachel Aubrey, a white woman with long brown hair and hazel eyes wearing a dark teal dress.